Ministry Programs

 - Medically necessary physician services

-- Dental services that require hospitalization
+- Dental surgical services that require hospitalization

 - Limited podiatry services